Kangaroo Island WildlifeCredit: The Real South Australia Facebook

 Adelaide is known as the city of food and wine, a place to experience the buzz, culture and convenience of a big city without big city frustrations.
 The city centre, surrounded by parklands, is a charming blend of historic buildings, wide streets, numerous shops, street cafes and restaurants.

-The Barossa Valley wine tour with its German heritage and villages, wineries, vineyards and scenery provides a unique mix of Europe in Australia.
+This Barossa Valley and Hahndorf wine tour with its German heritage and villages, wineries, vineyards and scenery provides a unique mix of Europe in Australia.

 Relax while taking a lunch-time cruise along the historic Murray River.